alicenet/alicenet/README.md

 * (re)generates a new swagger json file based on the grpc endpoints
 * (re)generates a Go source file containing the swagger json file in binary format, so it can be baked into the final executable

-Rerun this command every time you made changes to the public API surface of MadNet.
+Rerun this command every time you made changes to the public API surface of AliceNet.

 <br />